CassioPimentel/cassiopimentel.github.io/_posts/2016-12-15-introducing-speedtracker.markdown

 ---
-title:  "Introducing SpeedTracker"
-description: "teste teste"
+title: "Dicas de canais do youtube sobre programação"
+date: "2016-04-05"
+description: "Dicas de canais do youtube sobre programação"

 ---
 As [several reports](https://wpostats.com/) show, it’s possible to correlate poor-performing websites with losses in engagement and revenue, so keeping a close eye on performance is of utmost importance for projects and businesses of all sizes.